pulzze/autoflow-documentation/docs/Documentation/Requirement/knowledge.md

 ## [Server](../Guide/Server/)

 HTTP server has request and response.
-Refer to [Server](../Guide/Server/) page to learn more about HTTP Server.
+Refer to [Server](../Guide/Server/) page to learn more.

 |             |             |
 | ----------- | ----------- |